 This vegan blueberry muffin recipe makes delicious golden and fluffy muffins with a crunchy oat topping.
 It’s super satisfying and most importantly - incredibly easy!

 Why Choose This Recipe?

 - There’s DOUBLE the blueberry goodness.
 Our muffin consists of whole blueberries as well as mashed up blueberries stirred through the mixture.

 - They’re super fluffy and moist.

-- The oat topping is absolute heavenly and will have you munching on these for days.
+- The oat topping is absolute heaven and will have you munching on these for days.

 - It’s SO much better than regular muffins.

 - This is another one from my collection of super easy recipes!

 - You need ZERO special equipment for this - literally just an oven and some bowls!

 - They’re a great vegan snack for kids!
-Plus, they can even help making it!
+Plus, they can even help to make it!

 - It’s budget-proof.
 You can use frozen blueberries and very basic kitchen cupboard ingredients.

 Did I mention the oat crumble topping?
 Oh yes, I did.
 It’s just too good for words.

 If you scroll to the recipe card down below, you can also adjust the portion sizes.
 Plus, you can convert from metric to US measurements with just one click.

 Oh and if that wasn’t enough I’m also bringing you step-by-step instruction photos.
 This way you’ll know exactly how your mixture is supposed to look during different stages.

 - Lemon juce: from lemons or from concentrate